Power Query is an ETL (Extract Transform and Load) tool that allows you to import data, transform it and load it into a destination.

 And with that, you have seen the entire process of merging tables in Power Query.

-You will find that the Advanced Editor always opens with a let statement.
+- You will find that the Advanced Editor always opens with a let statement.
 This indicates that the following lines contain variables.
-Once the variable (applied steps) has been defined, the word in indicates the end of this.
-The step that follows at the last line (AddLengthTest) is the expression that Power Query returns.

 Overall, the Advanced Editor is a valuable tool in Power Query that allows you to create more complex and precise data transformations.
 Although it may seem intimidating at first, it’s a tool that can help you gain a better understanding of the Power Query M language and the full capabilities of Power Query.